Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 • Average stores visited: 3+ stores per session

-• Shoppers are comparison shopping — emphasizes the importance of competitive pricing, unique value propositions, and superior presentation
+• Shoppers are comparison shopping, which means competitive pricing, clear value propositions, and strong product presentation all matter

 Part 5: Product Categories and Market Segmentation